dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

     `pointer` directory examples.
 Each dereference of a pointer is a observation --- the compiler can only optimize if it's sure no pointer dereference can catch it.

+  - Rewrite Makefiles in examples-volatile and examples-pointer to use wildcards.

 Useful volatile reading:
   - [Wikipedia volatile]